awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 **To create a key pair using a third\-party tool**

 1. Generate a key pair with a third\-party tool of your choice\.
 For example, you can use ssh\-keygen \(a tool provided with the standard OpenSSH installation\)\.
-Alternatively, Java, Ruby, Python, and many other programming languages provide standard libraries that you can use to create an RSA or ED25519 key pair\.
+Alternatively, Java, Ruby, Python, and many other programming languages provide standard libraries that you can use to create an RSA key pair\.
 **Important**
 The private key must be in the PEM format\.
 For example, use `ssh-keygen -m PEM` to generate the OpenSSH key in the PEM format\.